Program Director; Advocate, Intervene, Mentor (AIM) Program

 Director of Special Projects, Violence Against Women

-Robyn Mazur is currently the director, Special Projects, Violence Against Womens at the Center for Court Innovation.
-In this capacity, Ms. Mazur provides technical assistance and strategic planning advice to courts and communities who are interested in changing their response to violence against women and children by supplying best practice information, written materials, needs assessments, trainings, and consultation.
+Ms. Mazur provides technical assistance and strategic planning advice to courts and communities that are interested in changing their response to violence against women and children by supplying best practice information, written materials, needs assessments, trainings, and consultation.
 Ms. Mazur also coordinates and provides training to judges and community leaders across the U.S. and internationally on the issues of violence against women.
 Ms. Mazur is an attorney and has extensive experience in the field of violence against women.
 She was a staff attorney at the National Network to End Domestic Violence and was the staff director of the Mayor’s Commission on Violence Against Women both in Washington, D.C.
 She was an attorney at the House of Ruth Shelter, Domestic Violence Legal Clinic in Baltimore, Maryland where she represented battered women clients in civil cases.
 Ms. Mazur is a graduate of the University of Baltimore School of Law and Tulane University.

 Deputy Project Director, Harlem Community Justice Center